 The mmixal documentation (see [mmixsite], page 215) specifies that global registers allocated with the 'GREG' directive (see [MMIX-greg], page 217) and initialized to the same non-zero value, will refer to the same global register.
 This isn't strictly enforceable in as since the final addresses aren't known until link-time, but it will do an effort unless the '--no-merge-gregs' option is specified.
-(Register merging isn't yet implemented in ld.)
+(Register merging isn't yet implemented in 1d.)

-as will warn every time it expands an instruction to fit an operand unless the option '-x' is specified.
-It is believed that this behaviour is more useful than just mimicking mmixal's behaviour, in which instructions are only expanded if the '-x' option is specified, and assembly fails otherwise, when an instruction needs to be expanded.
+as will warn every time it expands an instruction to fit an operand unless the option (-x) is specified.
+It is believed that this behaviour is more useful than just mimicking mmixal's behaviour, in which instructions are only expanded if the (-x) option is specified, and assembly fails otherwise, when an instruction needs to be expanded.
 It needs to be kept in mind that mmixal is both an assembler and linker, while as will expand instructions that at link stage can be contracted.
-(Though linker relaxation isn't yet implemented in ld.)
-The option '-x' also imples '--linker-allocated-gregs'.
+(Though linker relaxation isn't yet implemented in 1d.)
+The option (-x) also imples (-1) inker-allocated-gregs'.